marissa-kate/cs1230-final-project-elevator/README.md

 (bind geometry + lighting fbo)

-- **Geometry Pass** (geometry shader) - stores information into position, normal, material-dependent, and texture.
+- **Geometry Pass** (geometry shader) - stores information into position, normal, and material-dependent textures.
 Samples information from the depth attachment stored during the depth test; stores the depth value into the texture (color attachment).
 (Do this to save the depth calculated during object-shape binding and not accidentally sample depth calculated while bound to fullscreen UV from depth test).
 - **Phong Lighting Pass** (phong shader) - samples information from textures stored from geometry pass to calculate lighting; stores information into color and bright textures
 - **Particle Pass** (particle shader)